SFCMS Clubs & Activities

 - To celebrate and recognize the outstanding achievement of both students and teachers in the areas of Science and Technology by awarding thousand of certificates, medals, trophies, and scholarships.

-- To promote partnerships among community, businesses, industry, government, and education.
+- To promote partnerships among the community, businesses, industry, government, and education.

 The specific purposes of Science Olympiad tournaments are: